notkarenyi/accessibility-demo/README.md

 ![An informative button that says Log in](resources/login-button.PNG)

-Additionally, we should organize links and buttons in a meaningful order.
-This is relatively context-dependent, but as an example, "Create Account" and "Log In" are usually adjacent to each other by convention.
+We should organize links and buttons in a meaningful order.
+This is relatively context-dependent, but as an example, "Create Account" and "Log In" are usually adjacent to each other.
 It wouldn't make sense to have these links separated by three or four other links on the page.

 ### Language Specification